tdb-alcorn/q2/docs/tutorial.rst

     mkdir q2_tutorial
     cd q2_tutorial

-Next, make a virtual environment to keep this project's dependencies isolated from the rest of your system::
+Then make a virtual environment to keep this project's dependencies isolated from the rest of your system::

     python3 -m venv env